 2.22 Given its essentially rural character, there are no major businesses or employers based in the Parish, although there are a number of small, mostly home-based businesses and a few companies based at Woodfield Farm.
-This position may change dramatically if proposals in the draft Bedford Borough Local Plan 2040 would come to fruition for a large employment development allocation involving land at Water End and St Neots Road - known as Policy EMP 6 - which proposes a research campus of approximately 30 hectares in total across 2 adjacent sites.
+This position may change dramatically if proposals in the draft Bedford Borough Local Plan 2040 would come to fruition for a large employment development allocation involving land at Water End and St Neots Road - known as Policy EMP 6 - which proposes a research campus of approximately 30 hectares in total across two adjacent sites either side of the A421.
 Such a development would fundamentally alter the character of that part of the Parish and its implications have caused widespread concern amongst local residents.